SoVaTaSS

 Children with Autistic Spectrum Disorder (ASS) often have more difficulty with social skills than their peers.
 The extent to which the disorder manifests itself in everyday life differs for each child.
 It is often the case that assessing social situations is slightly more difficult.
 The child often notices this too.

 SoVaTaSS is set in a village on an island.
-We have kept the look and feel of the island and the characters quiet, so that children can concentrate on the tasks at hand: helping the other inhabitants of the island.
-For example, someone has a problem with his cart and the other needs help with photography.
+We have kept the look and feel of the island and the characters calm, so that children can concentrate on the tasks at hand: helping the other inhabitants of the island.
+For example, someone has a problem with his cart and someone else needs help with photography.
 In almost all situations the player learns to recognise emotions and, based on this information, to react appropriately.
 For example: making a blunt remark to someone who is already angry will make him even angrier.
 Through the cause-and-effect principle of the game, the player learns which actions lead to which result.

 In the safe environment of SoVaTaSS, various social skills are needed to progress in the game, such as recognising and responding to emotions, being assertive, complimenting and thanking.
 In this way, the child regains confidence in its own social skills.
 The learned skills can be immediately applied in the real world!